jaames/flipnote.js/docs/recipes.md

 ## Flipnote GIF export

+flipnote.js comes with a built-in GIF exporter, which is the easiest way to convert a single Flipnote frame - or the whole animation sequence - into a standard image format.
 This section assumes you have already opened your Flipnote as a {@link Flipnote} object called `note`.

 ### Encode GIF (web, node)